Smoking in Canada: Ontario

+Ontario banned smoking in workplaces with some exceptions in 1990.

 Ontario banned smoking in public spaces and workplaces in 2006 with the passing of the Smoke-free Ontario Act and was the first province to outlaw the sale of tobacco in pharmacies in 1994.
 In 2008, a ban on retail displays of tobacco was implemented.
 Since January 21, 2009, smoking is banned in all vehicles if anyone under the age of 16 is present.
 As of January 1, 2015, smoking is prohibited province-wide on all bar and restaurant patios and within a 20 m radius of all playgrounds and sports fields.
 Tobacco sales are prohibited on college and university campuses.
 As of January 1, 2018, hospital properties must be 100% smoke-free.

 Many Ontario municipalities (cities, counties and regions) have passed smoke-free bylaws that are stricter than the provincial Smoke Free Ontario Act, such as City of Toronto, City of Ottawa, Region of Niagara, Region of Peel, City of Hamilton, and City of Barrie.

 For example, as of April 2, 2012, in Ottawa, smoke free regulations prohibit smoking on all municipal properties, including parks, playgrounds, beaches, sports fields, fruit and vegetable markets and outdoor areas around City facilities.
 Outdoor restaurant and bar patios and terraces are also smoke free.
 Smoking has also been prohibited on all public transit (OC Transpo) properties including station platforms, since 2007.
 Fines for non-compliance range from $305 to $5000 as per the Provincial Offences Act.

 Hamilton banned smoking on all municipal properties, including parks, playgrounds, beaches, sports fields on May 31, 2012.
 Any person who contravenes a provision of this by-law is guilty of an offence and upon conviction is liable to a maximum fine of $10,000.00.

 In Toronto, Municipal Code prohibits smoking within 9 m of an entrance or exit of any building used by the public.
 Smoking is also prohibited in all public squares and within 9 m of park amenities such as playgrounds, sports fields, skate parks, ski hills, picnic areas, swimming pools, theatre space, splash pads, washrooms, beaches, park zoos and farms, and service waiting lines.
 In April 2019, a proposal brought forward by Councillor Ana Bailão and seconded by Councillor Mike Layton, called for a response to the issue of cigarette butt litter in front of businesses including bars, restaurants, and other establishments.
 The motion requests a review of the issue of cigarette butt litter, with consideration by the end of the fourth quarter of 2019 about introducing new regulations.
 Ones that would require business owners and operators to ensure that such litter is removed from in front of their premises as a condition of the issuance of a business licence.

 In Ontario, where more than one regulation, act or bylaw exists, the one that is the most restrictive of smoking prevails.

 As of 2015, 11.3% of Ontario residents smoke.